okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 ### Org Authorization Server

-Every Okta org comes with a built-in authorization server called the Org Authorization Server (Org AS).
-The base URL for the Org AS is `https://${yourOktaOrg}`.
+Every Okta org comes with a built-in authorization server called the Org Authorization Server.
+The base URL for the Org Authorization Server is `https://${yourOktaOrg}`.

-You use the Org AS to perform SSO with Okta or to get an access token for the Okta APIs.
+You use the Org Authorization Server to perform SSO with Okta or to get an access token for the Okta APIs.
 You can't customize this authorization server with regards to audience, claims, policies, or scopes.
 Additionally, the resulting access token's issuer is `https://${yourOktaOrg}`, which indicates that only Okta can consume or validate it.
 The access token can't be used or validated by your own applications.

 #### Org Authorization Server discovery endpoints

-The following discovery endpoints return OIDC or OAuth 2.0 metadata related to your Org AS.
+The following discovery endpoints return OIDC or OAuth 2.0 metadata related to your Org Authorization Server.
 Clients can use this information to programmatically configure their interactions with Okta.

 **OpenID:** `https://${yourOktaOrg}/.well-known/openid-configuration`